 TIC Interdepartmental Team

-TICAC@mha.ohio.gov has been created for Advisory Committee members only to communicate among each other.
+TICAC@mha.ohio.gov was created for Advisory Committee members to communicate among each other.

 Click the image above to view panelists of experts and those with lived experiences sharing their stories at the Fourth Annual Ohio Trauma Informed Care Summit, May 1, 2017.